-Directors and officers may be subject to conflicts of interest serve are required, subject to certain exceptions, to disclose that interest and generally abstain from voting on any resolution to approve such a contract.
+Certain directors and officers of the Company are or may become associated with other target acquisition companies which may give rise to conflicts of interest.
+Directors who have a material interest in any person who is a party to a material contract or a proposed material contract with the company with which they serve are required, subject to certain exceptions, to disclose that interest and generally abstain from voting on any resolution to approve such a contract.
 In addition, directors and officers are required to act honestly and in good faith with a view to the best interests of their respective company.
 Some of the directors and officers have either other full-time employment or other business or time restrictions placed on them and accordingly, the Company will not be the only business enterprise of these directors and officers.
 Further, any failure of the directors or officers of the Company to address these conflicts in an appropriate manner, or to allocate opportunities that they become aware of to the Company, could have a material adverse effect on the Company's business, financial condition, results of operations or prospects.